Romans 1

 Romans 1 is the first chapter of the Epistle to the Romans in the New Testament of the Christian Bible.
-It is authored by Paul the Apostle, while he was in Corinth in the mid-50s AD, with the help of an amanuensis (secretary), Tertius, who adds his own greeting in Romans 16:22.
+It was authored by Paul the Apostle, while he was in Corinth in the mid-50s AD, with the help of an amanuensis (secretary), Tertius, who added his own greeting in Romans 16:22.

 Acts 20:3 records that Paul stayed in Greece, probably Corinth, for three months.
-The letter is addressed "to all in Rome who are loved by God and called to be saints".
+The letter is addressed "to all those in Rome who are loved by God and called to be saints".

+Historical context

+The church in Rome had a unique historical background that influenced Paul's approach in this letter.
+Unlike many other churches Paul wrote to, the Roman church was not founded by him.
+The community of believers there had been established earlier, likely following the events of Pentecost, as visitors from Rome were present (Acts 2:10).

+A significant event in the church's history was the expulsion of Jews from Rome under Emperor Claudius (mentioned in Acts 18:2).
+This decree, confirmed by the Roman historian Suetonius, temporarily altered the composition of the Roman church, leaving predominantly Gentile believers in leadership positions.
+Upon Claudius's death, Jewish Christians returned to Rome, potentially creating tension between the two groups - a situation that Paul addresses throughout the letter.

 Text

 The original text was written in Koine Greek.
 This chapter is divided into 32 verses.

 Textual witnesses

 Some early manuscripts containing the text of this chapter in Koine Greek are: